AR-TTA: A Simple Method for Real-World Continual Test-Time Adaptation: Method

 \subsection{Experience Replay with Adaptation}

-During continual test-time adaptation to unlabeled data, the model is exposed to training feedback that most likely differs from what it has learned during source pre-training.
-Pseudo-labels or entropy minimization feedback are not guaranteed to be accurate, and frequent model updates inevitably strive for significant error accumulation.
-These factors can be the cause of the model forgetting the initial knowledge.
-Noisy self-training and significant forgetting can even cause the model to collapse, as shown in~\cite{SAR}.
-For practical applications, a utilized method has to be reliable and the risk of collapsing has to be reduced to a minimum.

-To alleviate this issue, we propose to use the class-balanced replay buffer of exemplars during adaptation to remind the model what it has learned and strengthen its initial knowledge.
-We take inspiration from continual learning approaches, which show that exemplars are one of the most effective approaches for this task~\cite{icarl, hal, xder, verwimp2023clad}.
-To fully take advantage of exemplars and make the latent representations of a model more robust for a given task, we follow a few of the continual learning works~\cite{lump, dualaug} and propose to use Mixup data augmentation~\cite{mixup}.
+During continual test-time adaptation, self-training feedback is not guaranteed to be accurate, and frequent model updates inevitably strive for significant error accumulation, catastrophic forgetting, and even model collapse~\cite{SAR}.
+Continual learning works show that experience replay is one of the most effective strategies for mitigating catastrophic forgetting~\cite{icarl, hal, xder, verwimp2023clad}.
+Following this insight we propose to use the replay strategy during adaptation to remind the model what it has learned and strengthen its initial knowledge.
+Building on this, we integrate Mixup data augmentation~\cite{mixup} to enhance model robustness, inspired by works~such~as~\cite{lump, dualaug}.

-After completing the pre-training of the source model, we store a specific number of random exemplars from the labeled source data in the memory.
-The number of exemplars is the same for all classes.
-This works better than a random selection of exemplars, which we show in the appendix.
+After completing the pre-training of the source model, we store a low, equal for each class, number of random exemplars from the labeled source data in the memory.
 In each test-time adaptation iteration, we randomly sample exemplars $\textbf{x}_t^{S}$, along with their labels $\textbf{y}_t^S$, from memory.
 The number of sampled exemplars is equal to the batch size.
-Mixupped batch of samples $\Tilde{\textbf{x}}_t$ is generated by linearly interpolating samples from test data with samples from memory:
+Mixed up batch of samples $\Tilde{\textbf{x}}_t$ is generated by linearly interpolating samples from test data with samples~from~memory: